Current PhD students

 - Kimberley Mather - 'The boundaries of female masculinity in autobiography and life narratives'

-- Zoe Miller – ‘The Female Form: Violated Metaphors of Modernism’
+- Zoe Miller – ‘Modernist Metaphors of Sexual Violence’

 - Seren Morgan-Roberts - 'Transnationalising Early Modern Kingship: James VI and I's Basilikon Doron and Continental European political thought'